rmakoto/ze-data-engineer-rodrigo-makoto/README.md

 ## Solution Demo

 For this challenge propose, I am choosing to implement the open-source solution, because anyone can run it locally in Docker, without the need of external components in AWS.
-In production, I'd probably would go with AWS or hybrid solution.
+In production, I'd probably go with AWS or hybrid solution.

 Unfortunatelly, I couln't automate each componenet configuration due to delivery deadline :sad-parrot:, but follow the step by step to make each component ready to run.